Table of Contents

-- Random sample: An individual is randomly selected from the population.
+- Random sample: Individual is randomly selected from the population.
 When the population is previously divided into sub-populations, this is called a stratified random sample.

-- Quota sample: “Miniature sample” of the population according to specific characteristics (e.g. percentage age groups, sex…)
+- Quota sample: ‘Miniature sample’ of the population according to specific characteristics (e.g., percentage, age groups, sex, etc.)

-- Cluster sample: Groups are pooled into clusters (e.g. streets, districts, regions…)
+- Cluster sample: Groups are pooled into clusters (e.g., streets, districts, regions, etc.)

-- Extreme group: Subjects with personality traits larger than two standard deviations
+- Extreme group: Subjects with personality traits larger than 2 standard deviations

 Methods of Data Collection

-Basically, a distinction is made between four different types of data collection:
+A distinction is made between 4 different types of data collection:

 - Behavioral observations

 - Psychological tests